loophp/DockLatex/README.md

   The use of Docker has been made in order to make that this would work equally on different OS.
 While Docker is not available on FreeBSD and being a user of FreeBSD it was a hard choice to make.
   Using Docker also help me to keep an up-to-date Texlive installation without all the hassle of updating stuff here and there.

+* Why having a Taskfile and a Makefile in the project?

+  This project is a work in progress.
+Deciding between [Go Task][http go task] and [Make][http makefile] is something that hasn't been decided yet.

 ## Todo / Ideas

+* Find a proper name
-* Decide between Go Task and Makefile
+* Decide between [Go Task][http go task] and [Makefile][http makefile].
-* Document the use of the commands
+* More documentation on how to use the command and create a new document
-* In a LaTex document, find a way to use local paths instead of paths from the root
+* ~~In a LaTex document, find a way to use local paths instead of paths from the root~~
-* Use Makefile/Taskfile per Latex project directory?
+* Should we use a Makefile/Taskfile per document directory?
+* Decide which example project(s) to include in the OpenSource version
+* Add a changelog
+* Create proper issues in Github

 [http go task]: https://taskfile.dev
 [http makefile]: https://www.gnu.org/software/make/